 Therefore it is extremely important to think ahead and have a plan before acting.
 A well thought out safety plan will enable a woman to think clearly and move quickly.
 It can seem overwhelming, but taking one step at a time may help.

-A good first step in your plan is to contact the shelter or community outreach office to talk about your situation and decide what to do next.
+A good first step in your plan is to contact the Bethesda House shelter (or other women’s shelter near you) to talk about your situation and decide what to do next.
 Counselors can then help you make a plan.

 An abused woman need not feel embarrassed to ask for help from her community.
 It may take longer for some women than others to get to the point where they are in a position to help themselves, depending on the abuse they have experienced.